towersvault/shinpokered/README.md

 The hard mode option increases difficulty by making the stats of trainer pokemon more on your level.
 It also doubles the effect of the X-stat items that AI trainers are fond of.
 And it disallows the use of Revive items in battle.
+Non-link battles will use the Stadium 1 critical hit chance formulas.
 Finally, it makes catching a wild Mewtwo more challenging.

 Trainer AI has been improved and greatly expanded.